 Café Tips for making this Brown Sugar Balsamic Pulled Pork

 - This recipe calls for pork butt or pork shoulder.
 Instead of buying a whole or half pork butt or shoulder, I like to purchase boneless pork shoulder ribs.
-Now it might be that I’m lazy, but I find these ribs much easier to work with than a huge piece of pork butt or shoulder.
-They’re a bit more expensive but are often trimmed of some of the excess fat, so you’re not buying as much fat.
+I find these ribs much easier to work with than a huge piece of pork butt or shoulder.
+They're a bit more expensive but are often trimmed of some of the excess fat, so you're not buying as much fat.
 Not every grocery store carries this cut, but several in my area do.
 You might have to check around a bit or ask your butcher.
 Just make sure that the ribs are "shoulder" ribs and not "loin" (which is a much leaner cut of meat and will get tough when cooked for a long time).

 - Chili garlic sauce adds a touch of heat to this pulled pork.
 You can adjust the heat level by adding more or less.
 Chili garlic sauce is readily available in the Asian section of most larger groceries or online.